 The grants are intended to build organizational capacity in communities that may not have the resources available to evaluate and develop transportation infrastructure projects.
-The RTA Program aims to help applicants advance projects that will qualify for federal funding and financing programs for additional development activities or construction. in alignment with the Departmental priorities of safety, equity, climate and sustainability, workforce development, job quality, and wealth creation, as described in the DOT Strategic Plan.
-The RTA Program has set expected performance goals for projects receiving Program funding.
+The RTA Program aims to help applicants advance projects that will qualify for federal funding and financing programs for additional development activities or construction.
+The RTA Program has expected performance goals for projects receiving Program funding.
 These goals can be found in Section IV.
 C.